-Figuring out how much retirement income you need to retire depends on the lifestyle you want, the savings you have, and the government support you can expect.
+‘How much do I need to retire?’ is an important question to ask.
+Figuring out how much retirement income you need depends on the lifestyle you want, the costs you'll have, and the government support you can expect.

-Working out a number means understanding how super changes when you retire, planning how you want your retirement to look, and knowing how to maximise your retirement income.
+Working out how much money you'll need means planning how you want your retirement to look, and knowing how to maximise your retirement income.
+Here are four steps to get you started.

-- The ASFA Retirement Standard estimates how much money it costs for different lifestyles in retirement.
+- You could use the Association of Superannuation Funds of Australia (ASFA) Retirement Standard.
+The ASFA Retirement Standard estimates how much money it costs for different lifestyles in retirement.
 It helps you understand the difference between estimated costs for a modest and comfortable lifestyle, according to the ASFA definitions.

 Both of these estimates are based on owning your home in retirement.
 If you are renting, your costs will likely be higher.
 It’s important to only use these estimates as a guide and plan your retirement costs based on your individual needs.